Kulasekaran-148/LogX/README.md

 ## Introduction

-**LogX** is a Sophisticated, flexible, user-friendly and robust logging library in C, designed for Linux based systems with high customizability.
+**LogX** is an easy, sophisticated, flexible, user-friendly and robust logging library in C, designed for Linux based systems with high customizability.

 ---